 If you stay more than a couple of hours, tickets are well worth the price and it's less expensive per hour than going to a movie.

+Reservations are not required, but buying tickets online in advance will save you money.
 Buy your tickets online through the first few days of December and get a discount.
 Children aged 12 and under get discounted admission with no convenience fee added.
 Senior and military discounts are also available.

-If you want to have a meal in one of the on-site restaurants, make your reservations ahead, or you may wind up waiting a long time - or not getting in at all.
+If you want to have a meal in one of the on-site restaurants, make reservations ahead, or you may wind up waiting a long time - or not getting in at all.

 Tips for Enjoying the Dickens Fair